what foods make you snore?

 Stop Snoring

 Which Food and Drinks Cause Snoring?
-[10 Things To Avoid]
+(10 Things To Avoid)

-Typically, snoring is caused by vibrations in the throat or nasal airways while we sleep.
-Many snoring remedies are available, but lifestyle changes can play a sizable role in controlling and even ceasing snoring, including changing diet.
+Many snoring remedies are available, but simple lifestyle changes can play a sizable role in controlling and even ceasing snoring, including changing our diet and when we eat.

 Why Do I Snore After Eating?

-Foods that lead to enhanced mucus generation can also result in snoring.
-While sleeping at night, you’ll not consciously clear mucus by swallowing or blowing your nose.
-Mucus levels can then build up, preventing breathing through the nose and agitating the throat.
+While sleeping at night, you won’t consciously clear mucus by swallowing or blowing your nose.
+Mucus levels can build up, preventing breathing through the nose and agitating the throat.

 What Foods Trigger Snoring?

-Salt
+Salt (Sodium)

-This outcome leads to what is commonly referred to as water retention or edema.
-Edema often leads to swelling in the extremities while upright, as this fluid needs to pool somewhere.
-While we sleep and lie horizontal, the fluid moves to the neck.
+Edema often leads to swelling in the extremities while upright because fluid needs to pool somewhere.
+While we sleep and lie horizontally, the fluid moves to the neck.

 foods that make snoring worse